With its velvety texture and bold espresso, the latte is a café favorite. But what about the breve – another Cremay Espresso Drink topped with foam?

 Is a breve or latte healthier?

-If you’re watching your calorie intake, opting for a Latte with skim milk or a non-dairy alternative can be a healthier option.
+If you’re watching your calorie intake, opting for a Latte with skim milk or a non-dairy alternative will be a healthier option.

 Is Breve sweeter than Latte?

-Breve is sweeter than Latte, this is because half-and-half, which is used in Breve, has a higher fat content and naturally imparts a creamy and slightly sweet flavor.
+Breve is sweeter than Latte, this is because half-and-half has a higher fat content and naturally imparts a creamy and slightly sweet flavor.

 However, the sweetness can be adjusted by adding sweeteners or flavorings according to personal taste.